 - In cases where the FCF receives the proceeds of an insurance policy as the named beneficiary but not the owner, the full amount received will be reported as an estate gift on the date the proceeds are delivered.

-Gifts of the following types of property must be reviewed and approved by the Vice President for Development and Alumni Engagement and the FCF Executive Committee.
+Gifts of the following types of property must be reviewed and approved by the Vice President for Development and Communications and the FCF Executive Committee.

 - Real estate;